Thulisile4/airbnb-clone-project/airbnb-clone-project-main/README.md

  CI/CD: GitHub Actions
  API Query Language: GraphQL

- ## team roles
+## 👥 Team Roles

+Below are the key roles in our project team, along with their responsibilities:

+### 🧠 Project Manager
+- Oversees the entire project.
+- Ensures timelines are met, manages communication between team members, and handles project risks.

-Backend Developer
+### 🖥️ Backend Developer
-Responsible for building the core server-side logic, APIs, and database interactions using Django.
+- Builds and maintains the server-side logic of the application.
+- Integrates databases, APIs, and ensures secure, scalable backend architecture.

+### 🎨 Frontend Developer
+- Creates the user interface and user experience using web technologies.
+- Works closely with designers to implement responsive and interactive features.

-Database Administrator
+### 🗄️ Database Administrator (DBA)
-Designs and manages the MySQL database schema, ensuring data integrity and performance.
+- Designs and manages the project's database.
+- Ensures data integrity, performance, and backup strategies.

-QA Engineer
+### 🧪 QA Tester
-Tests the application for bugs and vulnerabilities, ensuring new updates don’t break existing features.
+- Tests the application for bugs and usability issues.
+- Writes test cases and ensures the product meets quality standards.

-DevOps / CI/CD Engineer
+### ☁️ DevOps Engineer
-Sets up Docker and GitHub Actions to automate testing and deployment workflows.
+- Manages deployment, CI/CD pipelines, and server infrastructure.
+- Ensures smooth integration and delivery of code from development to production.

+### 📄 Business Analyst
+- Gathers project requirements from stakeholders.
+- Translates business needs into technical documentation for the development team.

-Security Engineer
+### 🔒 Security Specialist
-Implements best practices for authentication, access control, and secure data handling.

-Technical Writer
-Creates developer and user documentation including API references and setup guides.

-Project Manager
-Coordinates timelines, assigns tasks, and ensures team collaboration stays on track.
+- Reviews and implements security best practices.
+- Protects the application and data from unauthorized access and vulnerabilities.